HappyTetrahedron/penguard/README.md

 It is a Bluetooth Low Energy protocol.

-The penguin should advertize that he supports the Penguin Protocol.
+The penguin should advertise that he supports the Penguin Protocol.
 It can be activated and deactivated.

 Once activated, the penguin enters its active state.
-In this state, it will listen for Pings from the guardians and acknowledge them.
+In this state, it will listen for pings from the guardians and acknowledge them.
 The guardians must send these pings regularly.
 When the penguin does not receive a ping for long enough, it will consider itself lost and enter its lost state.
-Once it receives another Ping, it will transition back to active state.
+Once it receives another ping, it will transition back to active state.

 When deactivated, the penguin will go in its inactive state.
-In that state, the penguin will reply to Pings saying that it is inactive.
+In that state, the penguin will reply to pings, saying that it is inactive.

 The penguin can also tell the guardians which information it would like to receive from the guardians.
 The guardians will poll for this